-- Completion of Pima College and Respiratory Therapy program applications. - Students holding an associate degree or higher degree and wishing to enter directly into the major (third semester) coursework must have completed the following courses or their equivalent: - a.
-Chemistry 110 and 111 including labs. - b.
-Math 070. - c.
-Human Anatomy and Physiology, LSC 120 and 121, including labs. - · Receipt of high school and college transcripts. - · Personal pre-admission conference with program chairman. - Approval by selections committee.
+- Completion of Pima College and Respiratory Therapy program applications

+- Students wishing to enter directly into the major (third semester) coursework must have completed the following courses or their equivalent:

+- a.
+Chemistry 110 and 111 including labs

+- b.
+Math 070

+- c.
+Human Anatomy and Physiology, LSC 120 and 121, including labs

+- d.
+LSC 117 or 3 cr. hrs. of micro

+- e.
+PSY 100

+- f.
+WRT 101 and 102 or 150

+- · Receipt of high school and college transcripts

+- · Personal pre-admission conference with program faculty

+- Approval by selections committee